webprofusion/certify-docs/docs/guides/licensing.md

 :::note

  *This documentation covers the Certify (SSL/TLS) Certificate Manager app.
-We also have seperate licensing for our [Certify DNS](../dns/providers/certifydns.md) managed dns challenge service which is **not** covered by the licensing below.*
+We also have separate licensing for our [Certify DNS](../dns/providers/certifydns.md) managed dns challenge service which is **not** covered by the licensing below.*

 :::